CyberFlameGO/svnpython/Doc/tutorial/appetite.rst

 tasks, but shell scripts are best at moving around files and changing text data, not well-suited for GUI applications or games.
 You could write a C/C++/Java program, but it can take a lot of development time to get even a first-draft program.
-Python is simpler to use, available on Windows, Mac OS X, and Unix operating systems, and will help you get the job done more quickly.
+Python is simpler to use, available on Windows, MacOS X, and Unix operating systems, and will help you get the job done more quickly.

 Python is simple to use, but it is a real programming language, offering much